• Home

 Preparation

-Pyramid Engineering carries a variety of Portable milling equipment in order to create a smooth, machines surface that does not induce torsional load into the bolt on strain gauge.
+Pyramid Engineering carries a variety of portable milling equipment in order to create a smooth, machined surface that does not induce torsional load into the bolt on strain gauge.

-This step is critical for accurate measurement and is often not performed or not explicitly stated by manufacturers.
+This step from our experience is critical for accurate measurement and is often not performed.

 Limitations